A Better Tomorrow: Cultural influence

 Similar to its reception in Hong Kong, the film grew a devoted fan base in South Korea through its distribution in second-run theatres.
 Enamoured by Chow's character, South Korean men also began styling themselves after him; according to Kim Seung-goo, they would retroactively self-identify as "the generation of hero Chow".
 The popularity of A Better Tomorrow helped drive demand for more Hong Kong cinema releases in the country, including more heroic bloodshed films.
 Jinsoo An commented that Korean journalists, recognising the relative novelty of ideas expressed in heroic bloodshed, conceived the term "Hong Kong noir" to describe the overarching "pessimistic energy and allegorical implications" found in the genre.
 The success of A Better Tomorrow helped its sequel achieve mainstream popularity in South Korea upon its release in 1988, with A Better Tomorrow II becoming the ninth highest-grossing film that year.
 While A Better Tomorrow was resigned to fringe appearances in Western markets due to a lack of prior mainstream interest in Hong Kong cinema, Karen Fang stated that the film helped the development of international film markets for Hong Kong.

 A Better Tomorrow has been referenced numerous times across film and television.
 (Note: References to A Better Tomorrow in Chinese-language film and television are attributed to these particular sources.

 References to the film in South Korean film and television are attributed to the following sources.)
-In Japan, Chow's appearance as Mark inspired the designs and characterisations of similar characters in Mobile Fighter G Gundam and Black Lagoon.
+In Japan, Chow's appearance as Mark inspired the designs and characterisations of similar characters in the anime television series Mobile Fighter G Gundam, as well as the manga series Black Lagoon.
 Woo himself alluded to the film in a future directorial work, Just Heroes (1989), where a character would plant firearms in potted plants like Mark.
 Many directors like Quentin Tarantino, Robert Rodriguez, and the Wachowskis acknowledge its influence on their work, with Tarantino recalling that he also tried to dress like Chow for weeks after watching the film.
 Filmmaker Benny Chan stated that he repeatedly watched A Better Tomorrow for inspiration while directing The White Storm (2013).
 In 2023, a video clip of an animated beaver passionately lip-syncing a monologue delivered by Chow in the film became an Internet meme.
 Originally posted by a Chinese animator on Bilibili the previous year, the video gained significant traction after being reposted on TikTok.